jonuwz/azure-log-delivery/README.md

 A file called fluent.conf will be created in the local directory that can be used to load the data into splunk.
 You will probably need to modify `local/fluent.conf.tpl` to alter the splunk location + token variables.

+** AS WITH ALL CLOUD THINGS, REMEMBER TO SHUT DOWN THINGS YOU SPUN UP **

 ## Dependencies

 The official `td-agent-bit` (fluent-bit) repositories lack the ability to do `SASL_SSL` communications to azure eventhubs.